 This management plan replaces the 2009 management plan for Gros Morne National Park which provided management direction for maintaining and improving ecological integrity, delivering high quality, meaningful visitor experiences based on ecological and cultural heritage values, and building relationships with Indigenous partners, local residents and stakeholders.
-Since 2009, Gros Morne National Park has improved forest health through the management of a previously hyper-abundant moose population: finalized and implemented the Multi-species Action Plan for Gros Morne National Park of Canada; completed a Memorandum of Understanding with Qalipu First Nation for collaborative initiatives; improved the condition of roads and bridges; upgraded some of the most popular trails; enhanced the camping offer through the introduction of diversified accommodations and addition of serviced sites; and improved the experience at the Discovery Centre with a new exhibit focused on the reasons for the World Heritage site inscription.
+Since 2009, Gros Morne National Park has improved forest health through the management of a previously hyper-abundant moose population; finalized and implemented the Multi-species Action Plan for Gros Morne National Park of Canada; completed a Memorandum of Understanding with Qalipu First Nation for collaborative initiatives; improved the condition of roads and bridges; upgraded some of the most popular trails; enhanced the camping offer through the introduction of diversified accommodations and addition of serviced sites; renewed the exhibit at Lobster Cove Head Lighthouse; and improved the experience at the Discovery Centre with a new exhibit focused on the reasons for the inscription onto the UNESCO World Heritage List.

-A 2017 State of Park Assessment led to the identification of a number of key priorities that were considered during this plan review.
-They included actions aimed at improving the ecological integrity of the park through a continued focus on forest health with a sustained moose management program, enhanced efforts to prevent the extirpation of the Trout River salmon population as well as improvements to the condition of trails. privies, and way-finding to address visitor concerns.
+While the overall ecological integrity of Gros Morne National Park is reported as being in fair to good condition, a 2017 State of the Park Assessment led to the identification of a number of key priorities that were considered during this plan review.
+They included actions aimed at improving the ecological integrity of the park through a continued focus on forest health with a sustained moose management program, enhanced efforts to prevent the extirpation of the Trout River salmon population, increased monitoring to understand stressors on Arctic hare, rock ptarmigan and caribou, managing visitor use in key areas of the park, as well as improvements to the condition of trails, privies and way-finding to address visitor concerns.
 Continued asset recapitalization through future investments in highways, marine structures, vehicular bridges and visitor facilities (e.g., trail improvements), and an increased focus on integrating Indigenous perspectives into park management through collaboration were also identified as key priorities.

-This draft management plan seeks to build upon the successful initiatives and collaborative relationships formed since 2009 while addressing the significant growth in visitation to, awareness of, and support for the park over the past decade.
-The next ten years will see the national park, in collaboration with partners and stakeholders, continue a proactive approach towards sustainable tourism to ensure that future generations can enjoy this iconic Canadian destination without impairing the natural and cultural values that define it.
-This management direction has been developed through consultation and engagement with Indigenous partners, stakeholders and the general public.
+This management plan seeks to build upon the successful initiatives and collaborative relationships formed since 2009 while addressing the significant growth in visitation to, awareness of, and support for the park over the past decade.
+The next 10 years will see the national park, in collaboration with partners and stakeholders, continue a proactive approach towards sustainable tourism to ensure that future generations can enjoy this iconic Canadian destination without impairing the natural and cultural values that define it.
+This management direction has been developed through consultation and engagement with Indigenous partners, local communities, stakeholders and the general public.
 The vision, key strategies, objectives and targets reflect what was heard and provide a solid framework to guide future park management.